What I do

 2. I help individuals and teams with presentations.

 3. I help organisations become more inclusive and agile.

 How I got here

 I tend to dive deeply into topics, buy all the books, read all the articles, meet all the people, let the learning change my view on the world, then I drop the clunky/dogmatic bits and move on.
 This means you get someone who is adaptable and flexible rather than someone who is always looking to shoehorn in their specific approach.

-I started work as a skills trainer, then became the internal Learning and Development manager (though we still called it 'training'!).
+I started work as a skills trainer for a national IT firm, then became the internal Learning and Development manager (though we still called it 'training'!).
 I had to create all the soft skills training for the whole company, so I quickly learned about and synthesised sessions on selection interviewing, disciplinary interviewing, coaching, Train The Trainer, time management, problem solving, assertiveness, selling skills...
 It was a real baptism of fire in terms of learning how groups function and how they gain expertise fast.

 At the same time, I trained with the creator of Neuro-Linguistic Programming as, ultimately, one of a handful of Master Business Practitioners.
-I ultimately found that world empty and brittle, so you won't see me "doing" much NLP, but it taught me to really hear the words people say and see the plain truth of interactions somewhat outside of my set of filters.
+I ended up finding that world empty and brittle, so you won't see me "doing" much NLP, but it taught me to really hear the words people say and see the plain truth of interactions somewhat outside of my set of filters.